 Day 1 - LUSAKA / MFUWE / SOUTH LUANGWA NATIONAL PARK

-On arrival at Lusaka International Airport, Zambia, you will be met by our representative and assisted with immigration and customs clearing then check in for your flight to Mfuwe, South Luangwa.
+On arrival at Lusaka International Airport, Zambia, you will be met by our representative and assisted with immigration and customs clearing, then check in for your flight to Mfuwe, South Luangwa.
 The flight is on average one hour.
-Upon arrival at Mfuwe Airport, you will be met and transferred Luangwa River Camp, traveling through colorful village life.
-Depending on your arrival time you may settle in for some lunch, siesta then off on an afternoon activity.
-There is an option to turn back after sundowners or continue to see what nocturnals you can spot, returning to camp in the evening.
+Upon arrival at Mfuwe Airport, you will be met and transferred to Luangwa River Camp, traveling through colorful villages.
+Depending on your arrival time you may settle in for some lunch, then off on an afternoon activity.
+There is an option to turn back after sun-downers or continue to see what nocturnals you can spot, returning to camp in the evening.
 Overnight Luangwa River Camp.
 (LD)

 The ten bedded camp is situated opposite the Luangwa Wafwa (a game rich area of the park) in the Upper Lupande Game Management Area.
 It offers all the creature comforts of a lodge yet with all the intimacy, tailored activities and flexible mealtimes you come to expect from a bush camp.
 The camp is unique with its décor of locally crafted and handmade details.
 The main area is elevated between 1-3 metres on wooden decks affording great views to the park and river.
 The swimming pool is sunk into the deck, linked by a waterfall.
 Seating areas are all elevated and open plan with a bar area as well as a dining and reading area.